-As discussed above, Article III has its origins in the ninth of fifteen resolutions introduced on May 29, 1787, during the first week of the Constitutional Convention by Virginia Governor Edmund Randolph on behalf of the Virginia delegation-the Virginia Plan.
-Resolution 9 proposed that "a National Judiciary be established to consist of one or more supreme tribunals, and of inferior tribunals to be chosen by the National Legislature.
-The "jurisdiction of the inferior tribunals" was to hear and determine in the first instance:
+As discussed above, Article III has its origins in the 9th of 15 resolutions introduced on May 29, 1787, during the first week of the Constitutional Convention by Virginia Governor Edmund Randolph on behalf of the Virginia delegation ("the Virginia Plan").
+Resolution Nine proposed that "a National Judiciary be established to consist of one or more supreme tribunals, and of inferior tribunals to be chosen by the National Legislature."84 The "jurisdiction of the inferior tribunals" was to hear and determine in the first instance:

-[1] all piracies & felonies on the high seas, [2] captures from an enemy; [3] cases in which foreigners or citizens of other States applying to such jurisdictions may be interested, or which respect the collection of the National revenue; [4] impeachments of any National officers, and [5] questions which may involve the national peace and harmony.
+(1) all piracies & felonies on the high seas, (2) captures from an enemy; (3) cases in which foreigners or citizens of other States applying to such jurisdictions may be interested, or which respect the collection of the National revenue; (4) impeachments of any National officers, and (5) questions which may involve the national peace and harmony.85

 The supreme tribunal would have jurisdiction to hear and determine such matters "in the dernier resort."
+86

-Resolution 9 used case to describe only one of five categories of jurisdiction.
-This use, for the third category, occurs in what Schmid identified as a shell-noun pattern-"noun + which"-that occurs with case.
-This use of case appears to form a "shell" around two very different, complicated ideas that form the "shell content": (1) situations of interest to foreigners and "citizens of other states applying to such jurisdiction"; and (2) situations "respect[ing] the collection of the National revenue."
+Resolution Nine used case to describe only one of five categories of jurisdiction.
+This use, for the 3rd category, occurs in what Schmid has identified as a shell noun pattern - "noun + which" - that occurs with case.87This use of case appears to form a "shell" around two very different, complicated ideas that form the "shell content": (a) situations of interest to foreigners and "citizens of other states applying to such jurisdiction" and (2) situations "respect[ing] the collection of the National revenue."